-The Flyknit runs through the toe box and towards the mid-foot and we found it to be much more adaptable than last year set up and it was comfortable on foot and it had a decent lockdown for being on it.
+The Flyknit runs through the toe box and towards the mid-foot and we found it to be much more adaptable than last year’s setup it was comfortable on foot and it had a decent lockdown for being on it.

 But the overall stability of the upper was improved by the plastic panel wrap that goes from the midfoot and around the shoe.
 We did not feel pressure from the wrap like we thought we would.